 How does natural selection contribute to sexual dimorphism?

 Natural selection can contribute to sexual dimorphism by favoring different traits in males and females that enhance their survival or reproductive success.
-For example, if males benefit from being larger and stronger to compete for mates, natural selection will favor these traits in males.
+Here's one way to look at it: if males benefit from being larger and stronger to compete for mates, natural selection will favor these traits in males.
 Similarly, if females benefit from being smaller and more agile to avoid predators, natural selection will favor these traits in females.

 -